omaxtr/gamergamma/README.md

 ## Credits & Inspiration
 **Gamer Gamma** is the spiritual successor to **Gamma Panel**.
 When the legend stopped working on modern Windows, Gamer Gamma was born to keep the legacy alive.

-Built with ❤️ for gamers.
+Built with ❤️ for gamers by gamer.
 Implementation: **omaxtr**
 Logic Assistant: **Antigravity AI**